Poor Cow: Music

-The opening credits attribute the film music to Donovan, although many pop songs like "Funny how love can be" by the Ivy League and "Not Fade Away" by the Rolling Stones from the era are heard in the film.
+The opening credits attribute the film music to Donovan, although many pop songs such as "Funny How Love Can Be" by the Ivy League and "Not Fade Away" by the Rolling Stones from the era are heard in the film.
 Three Donovan songs are heard in the film, including the title song.
 The melody of the title song is repeated instrumentally in diverse arrangements in several parts of the film.
-It was released as single B-side to "Jennifer Juniper" in early 1968 in a different arrangement and with altered lyrics.
+It was released as the B-side single to "Jennifer Juniper" in early 1968 in a different arrangement and with altered lyrics.
 For example, the standard release version opens with the line "I dwell in the north in the green country", while the version in the film opens with the line "I dwell in the town in the grey country".

 Other songs by Donovan in the film are "Be Not Too Hard" and "Colours", the latter of which is sung by the character played by Terence Stamp.